Special Licenses in TexasPage Overview

 Other Topics in This SectionOrgan Donation Survey

-- Operators under 14 must be supervised by a parent or guardian.
+- If you're younger than 14 years old, you must be supervised by your parent or guardian.

 - When riding on public land, you must carry an ATV safety course certificate.
-Younger riders can scoot this requirement if they are riding with a parent who owns a safety certificate.
+If you're a younger operator, you don't need to meet this requirement if you are riding with your parent who owns a safety certificate.

 Are you currently registered as an Organ Donor?